horizon-connect-eu/go-taf/README.md

                                         // instead of a random UUID-based session id "FixedSubscriptionID": "",          // if provided, this fixed value is used by the TAM
-                                        // instead of a random UUID-based subscription id "FixedRequestID": "1235"            // if provided, this fixed request id is used by the
+                                        // instead of a random UUID-based subscription id "FixedRequestID": ""                // if provided, this fixed request id is used by the
                                         // trust source manager instead of a random UUID-based id },
   "Evidence": {
     "AIV": {
-      "CheckInterval": 1000             // check interval passed to AIV in AivSubscribeRequest }
+      "CheckInterval": 1000             // check interval (in msec) passed to AIV in AivSubscribeRequest }
   },
-  "TAM": {
-    "TrustModelInstanceShards": 1       // number of workers used by TAM },
   "TLEE": {
-    "UseInternalTLEE": true             // use internal mock TLEE or actual TLEE implementation },
+    "UseInternalTLEE": false            // false: use HUAWEI TLEE implementation
-  "V2X": {
-    "NodeTTLsec": 5,                    // TTL of observed V2X nodes
-    "CheckIntervalSec": 1               // interval to scan for expired nodes }
+                                        // true: use internal mockup TLEE instead }
 }
 ```